 mental health.
 Changes that may help prevent my sarcoidosis from flaring up.
 I admit replacing a few unhealthy behaviors with healthy ones can be a challenge.
 It takes practice and commitment.
 There are times when I have to start all over again, however, going back to the basics is always a good start (or re-start).

 Leafy greens including kale, spinach, arugula, and chard are the undeniable superstars of the food world.
-The power of the green recipe is packed with important and powerful nutrients that are critical for our health.
+Leafy greens are packed with important and powerful nutrients that are critical for our health.
 There are many benefits of consuming leafy greens and there is a reason why they are called a superfood.
 I could go into more detail about the benefits of leafy greens, vitamins, etc. However, let’s agree, that a “power of green” smoothie drink incorporates a little wellness into your day.

 Facts about Kale and Spinach: